rachel-webb/byu-biophysics.github.io/_pages/team.md

 ---
 layout: page
 title: Meet the Team
-permalink: /Meet the Team/
+permalink: /team/
-description:
+description: As an interdisciplinary team, we have a LOT going on.
+Here are some of our current efforts to advance the scientific community.
 nav: true
 nav_order: 3
-display_categories: [Leading the Group, Grad Students, Undergrads, Research Staff]
+display_categories: [Leaders, URAs, Staff]
 horizontal: false
 ---